ActivistInvestor/RibbonSupport/README.md

 base type, allowing the functionality to be integrated into any existing IExtensionApplication with minimal effort.

-RibbonEventManager has also gained support for enabling querying of ICommand.GetCanExecute().
+RibbonEventManager now also supports enabling the querying of ICommand.CanExecute() for all ribbon item command handlers when commands or macros start/end, and when the active document changes.